yohanboniface/sulci/README.rst

  ./manage.py sulci_cli -i

-or, to loadbalance the work in more than one process (using zmq), here one master and 4 slaves subprocesses::
+or, to load-balance the work in more than one process (using zmq), here one master and 4 slaves subprocesses::

  ./manage.py sulci_cli -i -s 4